 Understanding Your Rights as a Tenant with a Disability

 FEHA defines disability broadly to include both physical and mental impairments, including: HIV/AIDS, multiple sclerosis, bipolar disorder, clinical depression, epilepsy, heart disease, and more.
-FEHA views disability as anything that limits a major life activity.
+FEHA views disability as any condition that if left untreated limits a major life activity.

 The ADA defines disability narrower.
-Under the ADA, a disability must substantially limit a major life function.
+Under the ADA, a disability must substantially limit a major life function if left untreated.
 This definition is not likely to include major illnesses that can be treated with medication, even if the medication is palliative.

 Each person’s disability is determined on a case-by-case basis.
 A tenant must show that the disability affects their life, either limiting or substantially limiting a personal life activity.
 For example, for some HIV is a disability because it is affecting day-to-day life.
 For others, it would not be a disability.

 Determining whether you are covered under FEHA or the ADA is a complicated inquiry, and it is recommended that you work with an attorney or nonprofit agency to determine eligibility.